thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 3. I am still changing the code base almost every day, if you tried AnnA and were disappointed, maybe try it another time later.
 Major improvements are regularly made.
 4. This project is still very early and I don't recommend you start using it if you're not skilled enough to do damage control.
 I have lost a lot of my tags several times (recovered them all afterwards) and some issue can still happen.
 Use at your own risks :)
 5. I implemented two vectorization methods, either [sBERT](http://sbert.net/) or [subword TF_IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).
 I recommend the latter, as sBERT is unreliable for this task.
 Note that semantic searching is only possible using sBERT.
+6. If you want to know how I'm using this, take a look at [authors_routine.md](./authors_routine.md)

 ## Other features
 * Keeps the OCR data of pictures in your cards, if you analyzed them beforehand using [AnkiOCR](https://github.com/cfculhane/AnkiOCR/).